Madhuri Dixit: Media image

-Sangestar Tso lake in Arunachal Pradesh was renamed Madhuri Lake after her, where a song from Koyla was picturised.
+Sangetsar Tso lake in Arunachal Pradesh was renamed Madhuri Lake after her, where a song from Koyla was picturised.
 She has a star named after her in the Orion constellation.
 In March 2012, a wax figure of Dixit was put on display in London's Madame Tussaud's wax museum.
 In 2017, two other figures were displayed at Madame Tussaud's Museum in Singapore and Delhi.
 Every year since its inception in 2012, Dixit has featured on Forbes India's "Celebrity 100," a list based on the income and popularity of India's celebrities with the exception of 2017.
 In 2018, she was among the twenty Indians invited for the Oscar Academy's Class of 2018.